maxyermayank/docker-compose-elasticsearch-kibana/README.md

 # docker-compose-elasticsearch-kibana

+## Overview
-Docker Compose for 3 Node Elasticsearch Cluster and Kibana Instance for development purposes
+Docker Compose for 3 Node Elasticsearch (6.3.0) Cluster and Kibana (Open Source 6.3.0) Instance for development purposes.

+Kibana is being served behind Nginx Proxy so you can secure access of kibana for your purpose.

+## Requirements
+1. Docker 18.05
+2. Docker-compose 1.21

 ### Start Stack in Daemon Mode
 ```